 Lying Lower Back Stretch

-This simple but effective exercise helps relieve tension accumulated in the lower back while promoting better relaxation.
-By bringing your knees towards your chest, you gently stretch the lumbar muscles, often contracted due to improper posture or daily stress.
-Remember to breathe well throughout the stretch to maximize its benefits.
+This simple yet effective exercise helps relieve tension in the lower back while promoting better relaxation.
+By bringing your knees toward your chest, you gently stretch your lower back muscles, which are often tense due to poor posture or daily stress.
+Remember to breathe throughout the stretch to maximize its benefits.

 -